innolitics/service-locator/README.rst

 ===============================
- Python Service Locator v 0.0.3
+ Python Service Locator v 0.1.3
 ===============================

-- The service locator pattern is a very simple but useful pattern that can help you manage dependencies.
+- The service locator pattern is a very simple but useful pattern that helps you remove glue code from application code.
-- Helps decouple the wiring of dependencies (glue code) from the actual application logic itself.
+- Decoupling the wiring of dependencies (glue code) can reduce your lines of code significantly and encourages loose coupling.
-- Rather than instantiating a library service yourself, you ask the ecosystem to locate them for you.
 - This allows you to depend on abstractions rather than on concretions, it makes adding additional functionality to your application much easier.
 - Configuration xml files are not pythonic and are often overcomplicated, class decorators are used instead.
-- Concrete service implementations should be placed in services folder.
+- Concrete service implementations should be placed in a services folder.
 All services subfolders will be discovered using discover_services function and all containing modules will be auto-loaded.
 - All services will be instantiated by the service locator as a singleton.